RaymondChu-UCLA/starter-academic1/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi!
 I am a second year PhD student studying mathematics at University of California, Los Angeles (UCLA), where I am advised by [Professor Inwon Kim](https://www.math.ucla.edu/~ikim/).
 I am interested in Analysis and Applied Mathematics.
 I am primarily working on the Analysis of Partial Differential Equations.
-Currently, I am working on using Stochastic Optimal Control to understand Interface Problems.

 As an undergraduate, I studied Applied Mathematics at UCLA and worked with [Professor Marcus Roper](https://www.marcusroper.org) on inertial migration of particles.